albill/albill.github.com/_posts/2004-01-26-the-claw-of-the-conciliator.markdown

 ---
+author: admin
+date: '2004-01-26 12:46:00'
 layout: post
+slug: the-claw-of-the-conciliator
+status: publish
 title: The Claw of the Conciliator
-published: true
-meta: {}

-tags:
+wordpress_id: '32'
+categories:
 - Science Fiction
-type: post
-status: publish
 ---
 I finished the <strong>Claw of the Conciliator</strong> by Gene Wolfe last  night.
 That's the second of his <strong>Book of the New Son</strong> series (of  four).
 After I read these four, I'm going to read <strong>The Urth of the New  Sun</strong>, then the four <strong>Books of the Long Sun</strong> followed by  the three <strong>Books of the Short Sun</strong>.